 General method of instruction

-Discussions of readings, excercises, student reports on readings, group projects, guest lectures, whatever else we think of.
+Discussions of readings, excercises, student reports on readings, guest lectures, and most importantly, field trips.

 Be willing to think systemically and critically, be willing to think outside your own discipline and engage scholars, students, and materials from other fields.

 Class assignments and grading

 The only graded assignments are the written essays for each unit.
 But students must complete ALL assignments in order to receive a passing grade.